Participation, Environment and Performance Laboratory

 The clinical translational research of the Participation, Environment and Performance Laboratory (PEPL) focuses on the unique contribution that the environment can make toward improving the performance, participation and quality of life for persons living with functional limitations.
 Dr. Stark and her team study how the environment accounts for the differences between what individuals are capable of doing and their actual participation in society.
 An exploration of the physical environment as influencing behavior is the basis of research questions designed to explore the impact of the person/environment interface.
-The lab studies older adults living in the community.

 Members of the lab collaborate with colleagues from a variety of disciplines including engineering, pharmacy, nursing, physical therapy and medicine.
 The lab has a strong network of community partners and many colleagues in the U.S. and internationally that collaborate on projects.
-The lab also accepts Fieldwork II students from across the U.S.

 General Description of Student Activities